 - 1. Radiation surveys may be performed to measure exposure or dose rates from sources of radiation which are in storage, in waste, or in use.
-Radiation surveys - a. are required to be performed in laboratories using 10 milliCuries or more of photon or neutron-emitting radionuclides or radioactive sources. - b. are required to be performed in laboratories using one or more of the radionuclides shown in step a. above when - i. new and significantly higher activity sources are received, - ii. radioactive material storage areas are relocated, - iii. radioactive waste containers are relocated, and/or - iv. radioactivity levels in storage are changed significantly. - c. shall be performed and documented in accordance with the Radionuclide Laboratory Procedure Manual. - Contamination surveys used to determine levels of radioactive contamination on surfaces in the laboratory or on personnel.
-Contamination surveys may involve the use of a portable instrument or the use of wipes which can subsequently be counted using a suitable radiation detector. - a.
-Laboratory-wide surveys shall be performed on a bimonthly frequency. - Localized post operational surveys performed immediately upon completing an operation using radioactive materials, are of vital importance in identifying contamination and preventing its spread. - c.
-Contamination surveys shall be performed and documented in accordance with the Radionuclide Laboratory Procedure Manual. - 3.
-Airborne radioactivity surveys:
+Radiation surveys - a. are required to be performed in laboratories using 10 millicuries or more of photon or neutron emitting radionuclides or radioactive sources. - b. are required to be performed in laboratories using one or more of the radionuclides shown in step a. above when - i. new and significantly higher activity sources are received, - ii. radioactive material storage areas are relocated, - iii. radioactive waste containers are relocated, and/or - iv. radioactivity levels in storage are changed significantly. - shall be performed and documented in accordance with the Radionuclide Laboratory Procedure Manual. - 2.
+Contamination surveys used to determine levels of radioactive contamination on surfaces in the laboratory or on personnel.
+Contamination surveys may involve the use of a portable instrument or the use of wipes which can subsequently be counted using a suitable radiation detector. - Surveys shall be performed on a monthly frequency necessary to demonstrate compliance with the regulations.
+Regulatory guidance recommends - b.
+Documented post-op surveys, those performed immediately upon completing an operation using radioactive materials, are of vital importance in identifying contamination and preventing its spread.